🇮🇪COURTS

 After you file

-• Monitor court communications for any follow-up requests
+• Monitor for any requests for additional information

-• Prepare for potential court hearings related to the disclosed information
+• Note any court dates related to the submitted information

 Source and verification log